Quantum Simulation Meets Nonequilibrium Dynamical Mean Field Theory: Exploring the Periodically Driven, Strongly Correlated Fermi-Hubbard Model

 This corresponds to a static Hubbard model with hopping in the $x$ direction renormalized by the zeroth-order Bessel function $\mathcal{J}_0(K_0)$ \cite{Lignier2007,Zenesini2009} which depends on the dimensionless driving amplitude $K_0=mA\Omega d_x/\hbar$; $d_x$ denotes the distance of two neighboring sites in the $x$ direction.
 If we lower the driving frequency, higher order corrections to Eq.~\eqref{Heff_off_res} have to be taken into account and reliable information on the evolution of the state can only be obtained by the combination of quantum simulations and time-dependent DMFT calculations.

 For $U/W=1.1(1)$ we compare experimental (Fig.~\ref{fig2}a) and theoretical (Fig.~\ref{fig2}b) data for different drive frequencies in the off-resonant regime to first validate the effective Hamiltonian description according to Eq.~\eqref{Heff_off_res}.
-We prepare an initial state with $\mathcal{D} = 0.08(5)$ \cite{si2,si4} and ramp up the modulation in different times $t_{\text{ramp}}$ to the final strength ($K_0 =1.68(2)$) before $\mathcal{D}$ is measured.
-If the effective Hamiltonian description would be exact, $\mathcal{D}$ is expected to be suppressed because $U/J_{\text{eff}}$ increases.
+We prepare an initial state with $\mathcal{D} = 0.083(5)$ \cite{si2,si4} and ramp up the modulation in different times $t_{\text{ramp}}$ to the final strength ($K_0 =1.68(2)$) before $\mathcal{D}$ is measured.
+If the renormalization to $J_{\text{eff}}$ is dominant, $\mathcal{D}$ is expected to be suppressed because $U/J_{\text{eff}}$ increases.
 This is verified by data taken in static lattices at the same entropy, with the hopping set once to the preparation parameter ($J_x$, green) and once to the effective value ($J_x^\text{eff}=J_x\mathcal{J}_0(K_0)$, orange).
-Theoretically, the same reference line for $J_x/h=81(12)$~Hz is estimated by the adiabatic ramp of the hopping from $J_x/h=193(32)$~Hz \cite{si2}.
-In the experiment, the system is only prepared in a locally equilibrated state leading to a gradual increase in $\mathcal{D}$ associated with the global redistribution at times beyond this study \cite{si4}.
+Theoretically, the same reference line for the preparation lattice is calculated (green) and for $J_x/h=81(12)$~Hz the equilibration value of $\mathcal{D}$ is estimated by the adiabatic ramp of the hopping from $J_x/h=193(32)$~Hz \cite{si2}.
+The cloud is loaded into a shallow lattice to achieve adiabatic preparation.
+However, in order to resolve the dynamics in the experiment, the tunneling energies in the starting lattice of the experiment are reduced.
+This leads to a gradual increase in $\mathcal{D}$ associated with the induced global density redistribution \cite{si4}.

 To test the validity of the effective Hamiltonian \eqref{Heff_off_res} we also simulate undriven systems in which the hopping amplitude is changed in time by a protocol which mimics the ramp-up of the driving amplitude $K_0$ in the effective Hamiltonian (red lines) \cite{Goerg2018,Messer2018}.
-For the large (off-resonant) driving frequencies, both theoretical and experimental results follow the trend of the effective Hamiltonian dynamics, and agree on the adiabatic time scale ($\sim 1$~ms) for reaching the equilibrium reference value (in (a)) or the saturation value (in (b)).
+For the large (off-resonant) driving frequencies, both theoretical and experimental results follow the trend of the effective Hamiltonian dynamics.
+The theoretical data clearly identifies adiabatic time scales above 1~ms for reaching the equilibrium reference value which is consistent with the experimental data, although the latter are not fully conclusive due to the large scatter.
 In addition, the theoretical results show that the effective description is valid even when $t_{\rm ramp}$ is comparable to a single cycle ($(2\pi)/\Omega = 0.2$ to $0.33$~ms) of the modulation \cite{Eckstein2017,si2}.